-When it comes to reducing your cancer risk, one important step could be right under your nose, or below your feet.
+When it comes to reducing your cancer risk, one important step could be right under your nose, or your feet.
 Getting your home tested for radon can help protect you and your family from a key cause of lung cancer.

 Radon is a gas that occurs naturally outdoors in harmless amounts.
 It’s produced from the breakdown of uranium in soil and rocks.
-It sometimes becomes concentrated in homes built on soil with natural uranium deposits.
+It sometimes gets concentrated in homes built on soil with natural uranium deposits.
 It can enter buildings through cracks in floors or walls, construction joints, or gaps in foundations around pipes, wires or pumps.
 Radon levels are usually highest in the basement or crawl space.

-The lung cancer risk from radon is much lower than that from smoking.
-However, exposure to the combination of radon gas and cigarette smoke creates a greater risk for lung cancer than either factor alone.
+Exposure to the combination of radon gas and cigarette smoke creates a greater risk for lung cancer than either factor alone.

-You can hire a professional tester, or do it yourself with a kit you buy at a hardware store or online.
+You can hire a professional tester or do it yourself with a kit you buy at a hardware store or online.
 Follow the instructions for leaving the kit in your house for the required number of days.
 Then mail it to a lab and wait for the results.

 As with most home repairs, the cost of reducing radon in your home can vary widely, depending on how your home is built (whether you have a basement, crawlspace, or neither) and what kind of system you need.

 There are no widely available medical tests to measure whether you have been exposed to radon.
 But if you think that you might have been, talk with your doctor about whether you should get regular health checkups and tests to look for possible signs of lung cancer.
-Possible symptoms include shortness of breath, a new or worsening cough, pain or tightness in the chest, hoarseness, or trouble swallowing.
+Possible symptoms include shortness of breath (difficulty breathing), a new or worsening cough, pain or tightness in the chest, hoarseness, or trouble swallowing.

 If you smoke and you know you’ve been exposed to high levels of radon, it’s very important to quit smoking.
 The combination of cigarette smoking and radon exposure raises the risk of lung cancer more than either smoking or radon exposure alone.